sourcegraph/about/content/blogposts/2022/building-the-foundation-of-code-search.md

 As Sourcegraph adopted Zoekt as its backend for indexed code search, we also began submitting more patches to upstream.
 Eventually Han-Wen started looking for someone to take over maintainership of the project, and we volunteered and committed to maintaining Zoekt's status as a 100% open-source project.
 Sourcegraph [accepted maintainership of Zoekt](https://about.sourcegraph.com/blog/sourcegraph-accepting-zoekt-maintainership) in late 2021.

 Tools like Zoekt and Google’s Code Search empower developers to use a single portal to search all over a codebase for the code they need—an experience that the team at Sourcegraph strives to bring to every developer, whatever codebase they’re working on, wherever they are in the world.

+<YouTube
+  title="Building the foundation of code search with Han-Wen Nienhuys, creator of Zoekt" id="qOKDQT7-PJk" showTitle={true}
+/>